apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Fulton County DA acknowledges personal relationship with lead prosecutor on Trump case, but says it doesn’t disqualify her**
+**Rare ancient tree discovery has scientists ‘gobsmacked’**

-You can read more about it [here](https://www.cnn.com/2024/02/02/politics/fani-willis-response/index.html).
+You can read more about it [here](https://www.cnn.com/2024/02/02/world/sanfordiacaulis-ancient-tree-fossils-discovery-scn/index.html).

 ## Requirements
 - Python 3.8